Tech-at-DU/React-Redux-Timers-Tutorial/README.md

 The tutorial creates the project with React but you could also build this project with React Native making changes along the way.

+## Prerequisites

+To create this project you will need an understanding of

+- JavaScript: ES6
+- React
+  - Creating components
+  - JSX
+- HTML/CSS

+## Objectives

+- Create a React Application
+- Use Redux Toolkit
+- Define application state

 ## Tutorial Steps

 - [Introduction](P00-Introduction)